guillaumeduhan/whereby-api/README.md

-# Zoom-API
+# Whereby-API

-This is a quick package to start a Zoom-API.
+This is a quick package to start a whereby.
 Features are:
-* Ask for a token
-* Refresh a token
 * Create a meeting